Bobby Turner

-Robert Turner Jr. (born May 6, 1949) is an American football coach who was most recently a Senior offensive assistant for the San Francisco 49ers.
+Robert Turner Jr. (born May 6, 1949) is an American football coach who is the running backs coach for the San Francisco 49ers.
 Since 1995, he has worked exclusively on the staffs of Mike Shanahan during his time with the Denver Broncos and Washington Redskins and then his son Kyle with the Atlanta Falcons and San Francisco 49ers.

 Coaching career

 Early coaching career

-Early in his coaching days, Turner worked as an assistant football and basketball coach at Kokomo, Indiana's Haworth High School from 1972–74.
+Early in his coaching days, Turner worked as an assistant football and basketball coach at Kokomo, Indiana's Haworth High School from 1972 to 1974.

 College coaching

 He moved to the college ranks in 1975, working for the Indiana State University football program in various roles until 1982.

 In 1983, he went to Fresno State University, where he was the team's running backs coach through 1988.
 One of the players he coached was future coach Kelly Skipper.